Larger Quantities, Lower Prices

 Once established, these plants will produce thick mats of mildly fragrant blooms from mid- to late spring year after year.
 Their woody vines stay firmly anchored in spots around rocks or garden walls and help make them resistant to damage from deer and other pests while the blooms are known to attract a variety of colorful butterflies.

 Creeping Phlox thrives in the full sun, but can tolerate partial shade.
 It's drought-tolerant and grows in nearly any type of soil, making it a superb choice for areas where chalky or gravelly soil has proven unfriendly to other plants.
 Place them near rock features, garden walls, or near fences to add rustic, cottage-style beauty to any area.
 Take advantage of its salt-tolerant nature to dress up the areas near driveway entrances and beneath roadside mailboxes or lamp posts.

 To keep Creeping Phlox looking its best, trim it after flowering each spring.
-This will help it retain a neat look along borders and walkways and will encourage the new growth needed for it to provide an even more sumptuous carpet of blooms the following year.
+This will help it retain a neat look along borders and walkways and will encourage the new growth needed for it to provide an even more beautiful carpet of blooms the following year.
 A touch of fertilizer each spring and light watering if conditions are exceptionally hot or dry is all this groundcover needs to stay in peak condition.